 Creative writing at Luther is messy, lovely, rigorous, alive.
 It means being immersed in a community of working writers – your classmates and your professor.

 It means pouring over a Mary Gaitskill story, performing your own poetry on stage, drinking coffee and scribbling in your journal.
 It means stumbling across a metaphor that thrills you.
 It means finding your own path to the risk, delight, and discovery of the writing life in your own words and your own voice.

-The English major can prepare you for spending your leisure time writing for the rest of your life, and some students choose to take creative writing courses and/or earn a writing emphasis.
+The English major can prepare you for spending your leisurely time writing for the rest of your life, and some students choose to take creative writing courses and/or earn a writing emphasis.
 Taking creative writer courses can lead students to go from Luther to an MFA program in writing.
 It can also mean a range of writing skills to be used in a career as a lawyer, pastor, or teacher, or as a writer for companies, foundations, and newspapers.

 It can mean winning a contest, as Hannah Lund did at Narrative Magazine.

 It can mean becoming established as a writer, as did our graduate Jill Osier ('96), who was one of two winners of the Campbell Corner Poetry Prize.
 Her poems were published on the Campbell Corner website.

 English 212: Introduction to Creative Writing (Poetry and Fiction)

 English 312: Advanced Creative Writing (Poetry and Fiction)